 Get specific details from the residence about what it would cause your loved one to be discharged, and how that process works, before moving in.
 Click here for more information.

 Elderly, low-income Colorado residents may be eligible for financial help with costs including services in assisted living.
 The Old Age Pension is meant to bridge the gap between a person’s monthly income and a reasonable cost of living.
-As of 2023, the maximum benefit amount was $952, depending on income and enrollment in other programs like Social Security.
+As of 2026, the maximum benefit amount is $1,032, depending on income and enrollment in other programs like Social Security.
 To apply, contact your County Department of Human Services office here.

 Someone in the early stages of dementia may be eligible for financial assistance through the Adult Foster Care Program.
 Adult foster care homes are for people who can live more independently in a family-like environment.
 This is not appropriate for memory care, but someone with early-stage dementia who is still relatively independent and functional may benefit.
 Among the costs covered are meals, transportation, and help with activities of daily living.
 To apply, contact your local County Department of Human Services here.